rea-and/vector-infinity/README.md

 - **Scheduler**: APScheduler (background task scheduling)
 - **Frontend**: Vanilla HTML/CSS/JS (responsive, mobile-friendly) with integrated chat interface
 - **Vector Stores**: OpenAI Vector Stores (one per plugin) for semantic search
-- **Assistant API**: OpenAI Assistants with Vector Store integration for chat
+- **Chat API**: OpenAI Chat Completions with Vector Store integration

 ### How It Works

 1. **Import**: Plugins fetch data from various sources (Gmail, WhatsApp, WHOOP, etc.) on a schedule
 2. **Storage**: Data is stored in SQLite with metadata (title, content, timestamps, etc.)
 3. **Vector Store Upload**: Data is automatically uploaded to OpenAI Vector Stores during import
-4. **Assistant Creation**: Each plugin gets an Assistant that uses its Vector Store for context
+4. **Chat Service**: The chat service uses Vector Stores for context when answering questions
-5. **Chat**: Users can chat directly in the web UI, and the Assistant uses Vector Store data to answer questions
+5. **Chat**: Users can chat directly in the web UI, and the AI uses Vector Store data to answer questions
 6. **Export**: Export endpoints allow downloading data as text files for external use

-This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Assistant API with Vector Stores.
+This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Chat Completions API with Vector Stores.

 ## Low RAM Optimization